My life got flipped, turned upside down

 - Theme Tune Rap: Hands down the most famous example ever.

-- Threatening Mediator: In "Grumpy Young Men", Will and Carlton were bickering because the girl Will likes kisses Carlton in front of him.
-Philip tells the two that they either settle their differences or he will do it himself.
+- Threatening Mediator: In "Grumpy Young Men", Will and Carlton are bickering because the girl Will likes kisses Carlton in front of him.
+Phil tells the two that they either settle their differences or he will do it himself.

 - Timeshifted Actor: An episode had a flashback to before the Banks became rich, in which every major character excluding Ashley, who wasn't born at the time of the flashback, were played by different actors.
-However, in a later episode where the cast are watching an old video tape of Vivian and Phil, they are played by the same actors.
-Which is bizarre when you think about it, as this footage was supposed to have been before the children were even born, and therefore Phil and Vivian would have been younger than in the previous flashback where they were played by younger actors.
+However, at the beginning of "Sooooul Train" where the cast are watching an old videotape of Vivian and Phil's appearance in the eponymous show, they are played by the same actors.

 - Tiny Schoolboy: Carlton during high school and then college much later.